Trump cheers as rapper A$AP Rocky freed in Swedish assault case

 Mayers’ spokeswoman said tour dates ten days from now were not cancelled.

-Reporting by Johan Ahlander; Writing by Simon Johnson and Anna Ringstrom; Editing by Janet Lawrence, Peter Graff and Andrew Heavens
+Reporting by Johan Ahlander; Writing by Simon Johnson and Anna Ringstrom; Editing by Peter Graff, Andrew Heavens and Mark Potter